civiform/docs/docs/contributor-guide/developer-guide/releasing.md

 #### From Staging servers

 On the running servers inspect the DOM tree for the <head><meta> item civiform-build-tag.
-This will only show the current recent for each.
+This will only show the current SNAPSHOT for each though.

 * [staging-azure](https://staging-azure.civiform.dev/)
 * [staging-AWS](https://staging-aws.civiform.dev/)